Baby's first feed

 - mum strokes baby’s hands and feet

-- baby gradually moves towards the breast and latches on
+- baby gradually moves towards the breast and attaches to the breast.

 Most babies are alert and anxious to suck after birth however some may be a little slower to do so.
 Each baby is an individual and unique.
 You and your baby may start the first feed by yourselves or you may need a little help and guidance from your midwife.